artecs-group/RVfpga-sim-addons/Integrated_Systems_Architecture/Lab4/README.md

 2. Perform Exercise 1, that analyzes the execution of an ```add``` instruction on the VeeR EH1 pipeline with the help of an RVfpga-Trace simulation.

-3. View the following part of this video [PerformanceBenchmarkingVideo](https://www.youtube.com/watch?v=GqaDEW3W4X0) (the video is in Spanish, but you can watch an AI-translated-to-English version of the video here: [PerformanceBenchmarkingEnglishVideo](https://www.youtube.com/watch?v=DXB7jl1iGq8), you can watch an AI-translated-to-Chinese version of the video here: [PerformanceBenchmarkingChineseVideo](https://www.youtube.com/watch?v=d5-0sNLW7wg) or you can enable the subtitles in the video in Spanish) (you can download the [slides](https://drive.google.com/file/d/146nEyUkGkXn85cS15EiUM7R0Bv1nKyoT/view?usp=sharing)):
-    * From time 6:29 to time 24:18, you can see a description of how to extend the VeeR EH1 processor with new instructions and how we can improve its peformance using them.
+3. View, from time 6:29 to time 24:18, this video [PerformanceBenchmarkingVideo](https://youtu.be/GqaDEW3W4X0?si=yf1rObPveS-RB-We&t=387) (the video is in Spanish, but you can watch an AI-translated-to-English version of the video here: [PerformanceBenchmarkingEnglishVideo](https://youtu.be/DXB7jl1iGq8?si=GODI7vlY9WCXIMny&t=387), you can watch an AI-translated-to-Chinese version of the video here: [PerformanceBenchmarkingChineseVideo](https://youtu.be/d5-0sNLW7wg?si=6P5wM8ruumOQuSnD&t=387) or you can enable the subtitles in the video in Spanish) (you can download the [slides](https://drive.google.com/file/d/146nEyUkGkXn85cS15EiUM7R0Bv1nKyoT/view?usp=sharing)).
+The video describes how to extend the VeeR EH1 processor with new instructions and how we can improve its peformance using them.

 4. Perform exercises 2 to 4.